rancher/rio/docs/riofile.md

           timeoutSeconds: 1 # Retry timeout (milli-seconds)

 # Use Riofile's answer/question templating
+# When you define NAMESPACE and REVISION variables in questions section rio will automatically inject their values.
 template:
-  # when template is enabled, rio will inject two variables, NAMESPACE and REVISION which could be used in your template.
   goTemplate: true # use go templating
   envSubst: true # use ENV vars during templating
   questions:  # now make some questions that we provide answers too